Skjoldrun/Skjoldrun.github.io/docs/csharp/dependency-injection.md

             // Create a parameter object, this could be an object array var parameter = true;
-            // Create an instance of a registered service with onjected logger and inject the parameters (order must match the ctor order) var libServiceParam = ActivatorUtilities.CreateInstance<LibExampleWithParam>(AppHost.Services, parameter);
+            // Create an instance of a registered service with injected logger and inject the parameters (order must match the ctor order) var libServiceParam = ActivatorUtilities.CreateInstance<LibExampleWithParam>(AppHost.Services, parameter);
             libServiceParam.GetSomeStringAnswer();